How long does conveyancing take?

 Conveyancing searches grant insight into the property's surrounding area, helping to unearth potential pitfalls.

-From the local authority's planning permissions to flood risks, these searches reveal aspects that might affect the property's current or future value.
+Local authority searches, include various things such as planning permissions or flood risks.
+These searches reveal aspects that might affect the property's current or future value.

 How long do conveyancing searches take?